ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue.rst

 Steps
 -----

+1 Identifying where to report the issue
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you identify bugs, have suggestions for enhancements, or a question specific to one package, you can report an issue on GitHub.
+For example, if you are following the :doc:`/Tutorials` and come across an instruction that doesn't work on your system, you can report an issue in the `ROS documentation repository <https://github.com/ros2/ros2_documentation/issues>`__.

+You can report code issues in the ROS repository for the package where the error occurred.
+This is generally the last file listed in the stack trace.

+You can search for individual ROS packages in the following locations:

+* Core ROS 2 packages are found in the `ROS organisation <https://github.com/ros2>`__
+* ROS binary packages are found on the `ROS Index <index.ros.org>`__, which point to the appropriate GitHub repository.
+* Source ROS packages that are located elsewhere on GitHub.

+If it's not clear which issue tracker to use for a particular issue, report the issue in the `top-level ROS repository <https://github.com/ros2/ros2/issues>`__ and we'll have a look at it.

-1 Checking the issue
+2 Checking the issue
 ^^^^^^^^^^^^^^^^^^^^

-If you identify bugs, have suggestions for enhancements, or a question specific to one package, you can open an issue on GitHub.
-For example, if you are following the :doc:`/Tutorials` and come across an instruction that doesn't work on your system, you can open an issue in the `ROS documentation <https://github.com/ros2/ros2_documentation>`__ repo.

-You can search for individual ROS repositories on `ROS GitHub <https://github.com/ros2>`__.

 Before opening an issue:

 #.
 Check if other users have reported similar issues by searching across the ``ros2`` and ``ament`` GitHub organizations using, for example, this `search query <https://github.com/search?q=user%3Aros2+user%3Aament+turtlesim&type=Issues>`__.
 #.
 Check the `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ to see if someone else has already reported your issue.

-If your issue has not been reported, you can open an issue in the appropriate repository's issue tracker.
+If your issue has not been reported, you can open an issue in the issue tracker for the repository you have identified.
-If it's not clear which tracker to use for a particular issue, create it in the `ros2/ros2 repository <https://github.com/ros2/ros2/issues>`__ and we'll have a look at it.

-2 Reporting the issue
+3 Reporting the issue
 ^^^^^^^^^^^^^^^^^^^^^

-When reporting an issue, use the following guidelines to make sure you include enough information for another person to understand and (where relevant) reproduce the issue.
+When reporting an issue, use the following steps to make sure you include enough information for another person to understand and (where relevant) reproduce the issue.
-It's particularly helpful if you test for your issue with as many alternatives as you can in each category.

-Required information
-""""""""""""""""""""

 #.
+In the issue tracker of your selected repository, select **New issue**.
+#.
+From the options shown, select the issue type which is most appropriate for the issue you are raising:

+   * If you are in the ROS documentation repository, select **Documentation issue**.
+   * If you are in a ROS code repository or the top-level ROS repository, select **Bug report** or **Feature request**.
+   * Alternatively, if the specific ROS repository you are in has a unique issue template, you can use that instead.

-Use a descriptive **title** for the issue.
+#.
+Add a descriptive **Title** for the issue.

    **Bad**: "rviz doesn't work".

    **Good**: "Rviz crashing looking for missing ``.so`` after latest apt update"

 #.
-Add steps to the issue **description** describing exactly how to reproduce the issue.
-   If you are following a ROS tutorial or online instructions, provide a link to those specific instructions.

-   Issues are more likely to be resolved if others can reproduce them easily.

-#.
-Include the following information:

-   * **Operating system and version**

-     ROS supports multiple platforms, and some bugs are specific to particular versions of operating systems/compilers.

-   * **Installation method**

-     Some issues only manifest if ROS has been installed from binary archives or from deb packages.
-     This can help us determine if the issue is with the packaging process.

-   * **Specific version of ROS**

-     Some bugs may be present in a particular ROS release, but fixed in a later release.
-     It is important to know if your installation includes these fixes.

-   * **DDS/RMW implementation** (see `this page </Concepts/Intermediate/About-Different-Middleware-Vendors>` for how to determine which one).

-     Communication issues may be specific to the underlying ROS middleware being used.

-   * **ROS client library**

-     This helps us narrow down the layer in the stack where the issue might be.

-#.
-Include any warnings or errors which are displayed as part of the issue.

-   Cut and paste the warnings or errors directly from the terminal window to which they were printed.
-   Please do not re-type the warnings or errors or use screenshots of the terminal.
+Complete the remaining fields in the issue template, following the prompt text shown and the formatting of any pre-filled fields.

-Useful additional information
+Additional information
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""

 * If you are reporting a bug, consider providing a `short, self contained, correct (compilable) example <https://sscce.org/>`__.
 * When discussing any compiling/linking/installation issues, provide the version number of your compiler.